Citizens for Accountable Governance Formed

 June 2013 it was when a group of few individuals consisting of a fresh Graduate, a Lawyer, an Entrepreneur, a Software Engineer and two Investment bankers began to discuss the nation's current state at a restaurant's coffee table.
 What followed was a quick resolve not to just critique the actions of the government but to strive towards making a change for better.
 Citizens for Accountable Governance was thus born!
 A group of young and enthusiastic individuals with hope in their hearts and a dream in their eyes - a dream of making India a model of accountable governance.
 With this vision the group started its activities and people kept joining in.
 Today we are 45,000 volunteers strong and still growing....

 India, being the youngest democracy in the world, Citizens for Accountable Governance realized the importance of inclusion of youth in the political discourse of the nation and hence, the first ever platform to involve the nation's college-going population in agenda setting of General Elections, was launched- Manthan.
-With Manthan, we aimed to reach out to more than 50% of the country’s college going population and to 'churn out' the most innovative solutions for inclusion in the political agenda for 2014 general elections.
+With Manthan, we reached out to more than 50% of the country’s college going population 'churned out' the most innovative solutions for inclusion in the political agenda for 2014 general elections.
+About 7,500 students from across the country, the top leadership of the two principal national political parties and thought leaders from other domains came together at the Thyagaraj Sports Complex, New Delhi on 2nd October, 2013.

 One lakh supporters